Nj-kol/apache-pinot-demos/ingestion-demos/streaming/simple-stream-ingestion/Stream Ingestion.md

 ```

 ## Creating a table config

-* Similar to the offline table config, we will create a realtime table config for the sample.
+* Similar to the offline table config, we will create a realtime table config for the sample

-* Here's the realtime table config for the transcript table.

-`${HOME}/volumes/pinot/samples/transcript/transcript-table-realtime.json`
+* In the file : `pinot/volumes/examples/streaming/transcript//transcript-table-realtime.json`

 ```json
 {